-- If your income is less than Medi-Cal limits for your family size, you will not have to pay for Medi-Cal services. - If your income is more than Medi-Cal limits for your family size, you will have to pay some money for your medical or substance use disorder treatment services.
+- If your income is less than Medi-Cal limits for your family size, you will not haveto pay for Medi-Cal services. - If your income is more than Medi-Cal limits for your family size, you will have to pay some money for your medical or substance use disorder treatment services.
 The amount that you pay is called your 'share of cost.'
 Once you have paid your 'share of cost,' Medi-Cal will pay the rest of your covered medical bills for that month.
 In the months that you don't have medical expenses, you don't have to pay anything. - You may have to pay a 'co-payment' for any treatment under Medi-Cal.
-This means you pay an out of pocket amount each time you get a medical or substance use disorder treatment service or a prescribed drug (medicine) and a co-payment if you go to a hospital emergency room for your regular services.
+This means you pay an out of pocket amount each time you get a medical service orgo to a hospital emergency room for your regular services.